LokiW-03/comp0197-cw2/ablation/README.md

 **CAM**

+@chenge
+- How is the heatmap generated? (if the process is too complicated, just link the paper)

 **Pseudo mask generation**

+@chenge
 - The generation process involves 2 thresholds that determine the split between 3 classes: foreground, contour, background.
 These thresholds are varied but the rest of the process is the same.
+- Any other details I'm missing?

 **Segmentation model**